-South Crofty Mine Underground 16: This page containing images of some of the Locomotives used in South Crofty to transport the mined material.
+South Crofty Mine Underground 16: This following page containing images of some of the Locomotives used in South Crofty to transport the mined material.
 All were electric powered, these lived underground in the many charging bays scattered around the workings.

-Paul “Winja” Coppinger has written a few words about the locos used at South Crofty:
+Ex Miner Paul “Winja” Coppinger has written a few words about the locos used at South Crofty:

 When I started at South Crofty in 1985 they had several different types of underground locomotives.
 We operated some diesel 5 ton locos that where powerful but left an acrid smell in the air, as you could imagine.
 Not nice in a confined space.

 There were also the smaller battery powered ones called Bev’s.
 These had a pan that you stood in and hoped you didn’t fall out.
-Many did.
+So many did.
 These where eventually replaced with 1 and half ton Clayton’s which where safer and had a pan that surrounded the driver up to the waist.
 They also had a dead man’s handle that would cut the power if you let go of the control.

 These locos were used on all working levels unlike its bigger cousin, the 5 ton Clayton.
 These were too big to be used on the upper levels due to the narrowness of the drives so were consequently used primarily on 380 fathoms and below.

 Another safety function of the big Clayton was its dynamic breaking.
 This would enable you to stop much more easily and quickly than the smaller versions.
 These could travel up to 20 miles an hour.
 Plenty fast enough given the type of conditions they had to work in.